aws-samples/aws-batch-genomics/README.md

 ## Step 2.
 Building Docker images for applications

 Each individual application used in the tutorial has been packaged as a Docker container.
 The Docker container packaging methodology is described in Part 2 of the tutorial.
-We have provided a `Makefile` to build all of the necessary Docker images for this demonstration project, as well as deploy each container to a AWS EC2 Container Registry (ECR).
-Below is an example for building and deploying the Docker container image for Isaac.
+We have provided a Makefile to build all of the necessary Docker images for this demonstration project, as well as deploy each container to a AWS EC2 Container Registry (ECR).
+Below is an example to enable you to build and deploy the Docker container image for Isaac.
+Prior to installing Isaac please review the license [here](https://github.com/Illumina/Isaac3/blob/master/COPYRIGHT) and verify it is acceptable to you for your use.
 ```bash
 # From the root of the repository direct
 cd tools/isaac/docker